pyvisa/pyvisa/docs/source/faq/faq.rst

      Download and install it from **National Instruments's VISA**.
 Run the debug command again to see if the new library was found by PyVISA.
-If not, create a configuration file as described in :ref:`configuring`.
+If not, create a configuration file as described in :ref:`intro-configuring`.

      If there is no VISA library with the correct bitness available, try solution 2.